 Her fourteenth album, Goodbye Youth, was released September 2008.

 - Wikipedia: Melissa Ferrick

 - 52-54 High Street, the Henry Kingsbury – Robert Lord house (1660)

 Abigail Cogswell, (1776-1851), the daughter of Joseph and Abigail (Patch) Cogswell of Ipswich, married, May 24, 1797, Major Joshua Giddings, who was born in Hamilton.
-They built the residence still standing near the Labor in Vain bridge in Ipswich, more lately the Weatherall house.
+They built the residence near the Labor in Vain bridge in Ipswich, more lately the Weatherall house.
 Both died in 1851.
 Their son, David, was born July 24, 1806.
-At the age of nineteen years, he embarked in merchandising in Ipswich handling a general assortment of goods and liquors.
-It is yet to be determined if he was the David Giddings who constructed the house at 72 County Rd. in Ipswich
+At the age of nineteen years, he embarked in merchandising in Ipswich handling a general assortment of goods and liquors, his store and house at 72 County Rd. in Ipswich.

 - 1832 Ipswich map